homeflow/homeflow.github.io/_posts/application-and-homepage/2014-01-04-the-navigation-menu.md

 </ul>
 {% endraw %}
 {% endhighlight %}

-Here we can see two new things: an ``assign`` statement and a Liquid ``for loop ``.

-The ``assign`` statement allows you to assign something to a Liquid variable.
-This can be as simple as a string or result of some evaluation.
-Also, as seen above, you can assign Liquid objects to a variable for looping and other purposes.

-And the good old ``for loop``.
-You'll probably be familiar with the ``for loop`` from other programming languages and Liquid's variant is very simple to use - loop through an object and you can write out its attributes as required.

 So what about a nested menu to support dropdrowns?
 Here's a code construct that will satisfy this requirement: